telerik/winforms-docs/gridview/grouping/using-grouping-expressions.md

 ## Overview

 The __GroupDescriptorCollection__ contains __Expression__ property which is used to create flexible grouping conditions.
 Expression is a string that contains the column name followed by "ASC" (ascending) or "DESC" (descending).
 Columns are sorted ascending by default.
 Multiple columns can be separated by commas.
 Multiple grouping descriptors can be separated by semi column symbol.

 ## Creating expressions

-Creating a simple expression:#_[C#] Creating simple grouping expression_
+Creating a simple expression:

+#### Creating simple grouping expression

 {{source=..\SamplesCS\GridView\Grouping\Grouping.cs region=creatingSimpleExpression}}
 {{source=..\SamplesVB\GridView\Grouping\Grouping.vb region=creatingSimpleExpression}}